thecochenille/thecochenille/README.md

 ### This is Isabelle!

 I am a data-driven scientist interested in Machine Learning and passionate about learning new tools and coding in Python.
-I would love to use my 9+ years of experience as a research scientist to drive actionable insights to business problems using data science.
+I would love to leverage 9+ years of experience as a research scientist to drive actionable insights into business problems using data science.
 If you are interested in working with me on a project, feel free to connect on [Linkedin](https://www.linkedin.com/in/isabellevea/)

 🌱 I am currently upskilling on Machine Learning and Data Governance at Udacity.